Spade-Software/BackOps/src/content/docs/start-here/core-concepts.md

 description: The Core Concepts of BackOps
 lastUpdated: 2025-06-04
 sidebar:
-  order: 3
+  order: 4
 ---

-## 🧱 Core Concepts of BackOps

-To understand how BackOps works, it’s important to first understand how the platform is structured.
-Everything in BackOps revolves around three core concepts:
+Everything in BackOps revolves around four core concepts:
+1. Events
+2. Collaborators
+3. Areas
+4. Modules

 ---

-### 🎟️ 1.
-Events
+## Events

 An **Event** is the central container in BackOps.
 Everything that happens—from planning to execution—is organized under an event.